-These types of the beam have more than one span.
-Continuous beam most commonly used in bridge construction.
+These types of beams have more than one span.
+A continuous beam is most commonly used in bridge construction.
 A beam of this type has more than two supports along its length.

 - It has lesser maximum deflection than a simply supported beam.

 - With a continuous beam, we can use span or distance as compared to simply supported beams.

 - It has a lesser maximum positive bending moment than a simply supported beam.

 A cantilever beam can be defined as a beam that is fixed at one and free at the other end.
 In other words, Beam is fixed at one end and the other end is extended beyond to hang free in the air.

 In these types of beams, the load coming on it transfers to the support where it can manage the moment of force and shear stress.

 The cantilever beam’s free end is the ability to move when the load is applied but no rotation or translation will occur at the end fixed end (end in the concrete).

 It is mostly used in car parking areas, construction of bridges, towers, etc.